Parsimonious mixtures of multivariate contaminated normal distributions: Data analyses

-The second analysis is based on the very popular crab data set of \citet{Camp:Maho:amul:1974}.
-Attention is focused on the sample of $n=100$ blue crabs of the genus \textit{Leptograpsus}, of which there are $n_1=50$ males and $n_2=50$ females (\figurename~\ref{fig:crab}).
-For each specimen, we consider $p=2$ measurements (in millimeters), namely the rear width (RW) and the length along the midline of the carapace (CL).
+As a second analysis, a sensitivity study, based on the very popular crabs data set of \citet{Camp:Maho:amul:1974}, is here described to compare how a single bad point affects the behaviour of the competing models.
+Attention is focused on the sample of $n=100$ blue crabs of the genus \textit{Leptograpsus}, of which there are 50 males and 50 females (\figurename~\ref{fig:crab}).

-Following the scheme of \citet{Peel:McLa:Robu:2000}, eight ``perturbed'' data sets are generated by substituting the original value of CL for the 25th point (highlighted by a bullet in \figurename~\ref{fig:crab}) with eight atypical values.
-The aim of \citet{Peel:McLa:Robu:2000} was to show that, unlike Gaussian mixtures, mixtures of $t$-distributions are robust to these perturbations when applied for clustering.
+For each specimen, we consider two measurements (in millimeters), namely the rear width (RW) and the length along the midline of the carapace (CL).
+In the fashion of \citet{Peel:McLa:Robu:2000}, thirteen ``perturbed'' data sets are generated by substituting the original value of CL for the 7th point (highlighted by a bullet in \figurename~\ref{fig:crab}) with thirteen anomalous values shown in the first column of \tablename~\ref{tab:crab clustering}. \textit{Ceteris paribus} with \citet{Peel:McLa:Robu:2000}, we directly fit the competing models with $G=2$ clusters and in their VVV version only. \tablename~\ref{tab:crab clustering} reports some of the obtained results.
+Note that the majority of the NCMs have not been fitted (refer to the missing values in \tablename~\ref{tab:crab clustering}) due to computational issues with the adopted \textsf{R} function \texttt{Mclust()}.

-\textit{Ceteris paribus} with \citet{Peel:McLa:Robu:2000}, we will directly fit the VVV-PMCGD model with $G=2$.
-For each of the three competing techniques, \tablename~\ref{tab:crabclustering} reports the number of misallocated observations for each perturbed data set, where results for the Gaussian mixture and the $t$ mixture are taken from \citet[][\tablename~1]{Peel:McLa:Robu:2000}.

-The VVV-PMCGD model is systematically the most robust to these perturbations, with the number of misallocated observations remaining fixed at 13 regardless of the particular value perturbed.
-This is in contrast to the Gaussian and $t$ mixtures, respectively, where the number of misclassifications changes (and does not necessarily decrease) as the extent of the perturbation increases.
-Finally, by recalling that the original value of CL for the 25th point was 32.5, it is also interesting to note that the estimated value of $\eta_g$ (in the group containing the outlier) increases as the value of this point further departs from its true value (cf.\ \tablename~\ref{tab:crabclustering}).
+We firstly note that, for each approach, the BIC values deteriorate (increase) in line with the departure of the perturbed value from the bulk of the data; this is due to the log-likelihood part of the BIC.
+For the perturbed values of CL equal to -5, 0, 5, and 10, the lowest BIC values are obtained for NCMs; for the remaining perturbed values, the lowest BIC values are obtained for the $t$M. However, these are not the best approaches under other aspects.
+In particular, the CNM is systematically the most robust to the perturbations, with the number of misallocated observations remaining fixed at 12 regardless of the particular value perturbed (refer to the columns labeled as ``\#M'').
+This is especially in contrast to the NM, the NUM, and the NCM, where the number of misclassifications changes (and does not necessarily decreases) as the extent of the perturbation increases.